Chris Garrity

-Chris Garrity (born June 18, 1981) was a professional lacrosse goaltender with the Chesapeake Bayhawks of Major League Lacrosse (MLL).
+Chris Garrity (born June 18, 1981) is a former professional lacrosse goaltender with the Chesapeake Bayhawks of Major League Lacrosse (MLL).
 He retired from MLL on 19 January 2012.
 Coming out of high school, Chris' best sport was soccer where he excelled as a marking back.
 Despite being a better soccer player Chris decided to pursue lacrosse in college.

 Professional career

 2007 (Washington): Played in all twelve regular season games for the Chesapeake Bayhawks.
 Was named to the US Lacrosse Men's team and competed in the US Lacrosse Champion's Challenge.
 Garrity was named MLL Goalkeeper of the week and named a 2007 All-Star.

 2006 (Boston): Played in eleven games for the Boston Cannons.
 He recorded 200 saves and 151 GAs on the season.
 Won the 2006 Defensive Player of the Week award.